LIM TUCK SUN

 EXPERIENCE AND CREDENTIALS

-• Acting for a prominent domestic ship management company in both arbitration and court proceedings in relation to a dispute on shares, on a novel point of law
+- acted for a prominent domestic ship management company in both ad-hoc arbitration and court proceedings in Malaysia in relation to a dispute on shares, which latter proceedings involved novel point of law pertaining to the circumstances in which a court may restrain arbitration proceedings upon an application of a non-party to the agreement to arbitrate

-Tuck Sun is certified as a ‘Tutor Trainer Trial Advocacy’ by the Honourable Society of Lincoln’s Inn (2011) and has been actively involved in the Advocacy training programme run by the Malaysian Bar.
+Tuck Sun is certified as a “Tutor Trainer” in Trial Advocacy by the Honourable Society of Lincoln’s Inn (2011) and has been actively involved in the Advocacy training programme run by the Malaysian Bar.

-He is a Contributing Editor of Malaysian Civil Procedure 2021, 2018 and 2013 editions published by Sweet & Maxwell Asia.
-He is also the Co-contributor and Updating Editor of the Companies (General) Volume in Malaysian Court Forms in Civil Proceedings, published by LexisNexis in 2010 and an author of the Computer Crimes Chapter in Halsbury’s Laws of Malaysia – E-Commerce (Volume 16(1)) in 2009; recently updated in January 2022.
+He is a Contributing Editor of Malaysian Civil Procedure 2013, 2018, 2021 and 2024 editions published by Sweet & Maxwell Asia.
+He is also a Co-contributor and Updating Editor of the Companies (General) Volume in Malaysian Court Forms in Civil Proceedings, published by LexisNexis in 2010 and 2013; and an author of the Computer Crimes Chapter in Halsbury’s Laws of Malaysia – E-Commerce (Volume 16(1)) in 2009; updated in January 2022.

-Tuck Sun has also given presentations on topics related to civil litigation, commercial transactions and insolvency.
+Tuck Sun has also given presentations on topics related to civil litigation, companies litigation, commercial transactions and insolvency.

 Tuck Sun graduated with a Bachelor of Laws (Hons) from University of London (External) in 1995 and was called to the Degree of Utter Barrister of The Honourable Society of Lincoln’s Inn in 1996.
 He was admitted as an advocate and solicitor of the High Court of Malaya in 1997.